realworldocaml/book/book/gadts/README.md

 say that you should only use a GADT when it makes a big qualitative improvement to your design.

-But don't get me wrong, for the right use-case, GADTs can be really transformative, and this chapter will walk through several examples that demonstrate some of the range of use-cases that GADTs support.
+That said, for the right use-case, GADTs can be really transformative, and this chapter will walk through several examples that demonstrate some of the range of use-cases that GADTs support.

 At their heart, GADTs provide two extra features above and beyond ordinary variants: